mainlp/mainlp.github.io/_pages/projects.md

 News:

+- 2023, September 9: All thesis applications are closed.
 - 2023, August 21: Thesis applications for the winter semester are open.
 See application deadlines below.
 - 2023, March 7: All thesis applications are closed.
 - 2023, Feb 28: MSc project applications are closed.
 Updated projects.
 BSc applications are still open